gabrielmfelix/Restricted-Null-Model/README.md

     b. "degreeprob": probability of interaction proportional to overall species degrees.

-    c. "degreeprob.byarea": probability of interaction proportional to species degrees in each matrix area.
+    c. "degreeprob.byarea": probability of interaction proportional to species degrees in each matrix area - see "areas" in "Conditional.level" for a definition of matrix areas.

 5. Conditional.level -> level to which conditional probability of interaction among species i and j will be conditioned.
 Can be defined as: